DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 # React Grid - Searching

-The Grid component supports searching data by a value programmatically or using the value an end user types in the corresponding Search Panel editor.
+The Grid component supports searching data programmatically or using the value an end user types in the corresponding Search Panel editor.

 ## Related Plugins

-The following plugins implement searching features:
+The following plugins implement the searching feature:

 - [SearchState](../reference/search-state.md) - controls the search state
 - [IntegratedFiltering](../reference/integrated-filtering.md) - performs built-in data searching and filtering
-- [SearchPanel](../reference/search-panel.md) - renders a search panel
+- [SearchPanel](../reference/search-panel.md) - renders the search panel

 Note that [plugin order](./plugin-overview.md#plugin-order) is important.